jvkassi/getDirs/README.md

 --*includeFiles*:Boolean.Whether to add file listing to the returned object.
 Default false.

---*includeFiles*:Boolean.Whether to include file Stat objects.
+--*includeFileStats*:Boolean.Whether to include file Stat objects.
 Default false

 --*filter* : function.
 A function that adheres to the format(dirname).Return false if you do not desire the file passed to you